anjiqbal/100DaysOfCode/README.md

 #### School of Code

 I'm enjoying working with my partner for the week, Bernard Molyneux.
 The process of sharing ideas and articulating my thoughts has already been incredibly valuable to me and I feel myself gaining confidence.
-The approach to problem solving and making sure you really understand what it is that you are trying to solve is surprisingly challenging but is obviously very neccessary.
+The approach to problem solving and making sure you really understand what it is that you are trying to solve is surprisingly challenging but is obviously very necessary.
 I realise now that while I thought I had a systematic approach to finding solutions, actually I was still rushing in to code

 ### Links to work / resources: